timeplus-io/proton/examples/nginx-access-logs-streaming/README.md

 692M  /var/www/ghost/content/logs/
 ```
 To keep things simple, I'll only make use of the access logs for Nginx in this post.

-## Introducing a New Contender for SQL-based Observability
-[SQL-based Observability](https://clickhouse.com/blog/the-state-of-sql-based-observability#is-sql-based-observability-applicable-to-my-use-case) is steadily growing in popularity as an alternative to the [ELK stack](https://aws.amazon.com/what-is/elk-stack/) and the major tool at the center of this trend is ClickHouse due to its blazing-fast log-handling features.

-Two metrics that help ClickHouse stand out relative to alternatives are:
-* ingestion speed and
-* query speed.

-For instance, Uber's Log Analytics platform, which used to be based on ELK, could only handle [~25.5k docs per second](https://www.elastic.co/blog/data-ingestion-elasticsearch) compared to an ingestion speed of [300K logs per second](https://www.uber.com/en-PT/blog/logging/) on a single ClickHouse node.

-More than 80% of their queries are aggregation queries but ELK was not designed to support fast aggregations across large datasets.
-This lead to very slow query speeds for aggregation queries over a 1-hour window (on a 1.3TB dataset) and frequent time outs for aggregations over a 6-hour window.

-ClickHouse's columnar design allows it to support fast aggregations across large datasets out-of-the-box.
-The Uber team were able to further speedup the execution time of aggregation queries on ClickHouse by *materializing frequently queried fields into their own columns*.
-The historical analysis in the second part of this blog will make use of this technique.

-Timeplus Proton extends the already excellent log-handling features of ClickHouse with streaming making it a perfect candidate for our first and second tasks: real-time traffic analysis and historical traffic analysis.

 # Real-time Analysis of Web Traffic